Google Cloud Platform

 In order to use most services from Google Cloud, you have to enable the APIs of the respective services.
 For example, to create a VM, you will have to enable the Compute Engine API

 .
 Cyscale does not require you to enable APIs that you do not use.
-You can read more about service APIs in the GCP documentation.
+You can read more about service APIs in the Google Cloud documentation.

-Once connected, your GCP project(s) will show up in the Connectors list.
+Once connected, your Google Cloud project(s) will show up in the Connectors list.
 From there, you can either use the inline actions or navigate to the overview page of the cloud account.
 The available options are:

 Configure

-You can update the following information for your GCP cloud accounts:
+You can update the following information for your Google Cloud cloud accounts:

 - Name - this helps you better identify the cloud account throughout the Cyscale platform